 On your small multiples dashboard, you can click on the title of each individual chart to zoom in.
 Zooming in helps you better understand what's going on with each individual chart.

 Sometimes you want to dive in and understand the variances a little bit better.
-Small multiples can be hard to read and you can turn to the Axis break feature (in waterfall charts) to resolve that.
+Small multiples can be hard to read.
+You can turn to the Axis break feature (in waterfall charts) to resolve that.
 By clicking on the AC or PY column in the chart, you can break the axis while the scaling between the charts is preserved.

 Just click to enable or disable it.

 Axis break allows you to better compare the rates of your variances.
-If you want to see the variances better, you can set the axis break to a higher value - 80% for example - which results in more pronounced variances.
+If you want to see the variances better, you can set the axis break to a higher value - 80% for example.
+This results in more pronounced variances.

 Select the right layout